mtekk/Breadcrumb-NavXT-Multidimension-Extensions/readme.txt

 Please visit [Breadcrumb NavXT's Documentation](http://mtekk.us/code/breadcrumb-navxt/breadcrumb-navxt-doc/ "Go to Breadcrumb NavXT's Documentation.") page for more information.

 == Changelog ==
+= 2.5.2 =
+Release date: August 11th, 2018

+* Bug fix: Fixed compatibility issues with Breadcrumb NavXT 6.1.x

 = 2.5.1 =
 Release date: March 13th, 2018

-* Bug fix: Fixed issue where when using Breadcrumb NavXT 6.0.X under some circumstances caused an erroneous root page to be included for the page post type when using `bcn_display_multidim_children()`.
+* Bug fix: Fixed issue where when using Breadcrumb NavXT 6.0.x under some circumstances caused an erroneous root page to be included for the page post type when using `bcn_display_multidim_children()`.
 * Bug fix: Fixed issue where the `$force` parameter did not work and threw PHP errors for the `bcn_display_list_multidim_*()` functions.

 = 2.5.0 =